 The next time you want an incredible experience with reflection—to see just what it feels like to be invited and enticed to change, to have your stance of “Oh, I’m just ﬁne” or “I can’t change” persistently chiseled away at—read Alma chapter 5—maybe several times.
 Notice how your thoughts about yourself and your possibilities for change are altered through Alma’s relentless questioning.
 I love Alma.
 I love his devotion to change, and I love his use of questions, which invite reflection.

 Perhaps you have invited yourself to a reflection lately through the multitude of questions that are on your mind these days.
 What are the questions that you are asking yourself?

-I am impressed that the questions my clients often ask themselves are variations on:
+I am impressed that the questions my clients are often asking themselves are variations on

 They know that no other change can compensate for failure in this area.

 What reflection would allow you to see yourself and perhaps someone else in a different way—a way that would add to your desire for change?

 One husband was invited to reflection and experienced a major wake-up call when he listened to a portion of an audiotape recording of my therapy session with his wife.
 She had offered the tape to him because in the session she was able to articulate some of her core beliefs: The belief that he did not see her as equal to him.
 The belief that nothing she had contributed to their marriage had made a difference to him.

 He telephoned me in deep grief—a deep grief born of a deeper understanding of his wife’s pain.

 “I never knew,” he said.
 “I never knew I caused her this much pain.”